J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 * `--stdout` – specifies the path and file name of the output fastq file
 * `--read2-stdout` - instructs the program to only output the fastq file designated with the `--read2-in` option
 * `--whitelist` - specifies the *whitelist.tsv file for each sample pool
-* `--error-correct-cell` - instructs the program to correct any single basepair mismatches in the cellID identified in column 2 of the *whitlist.tsv file for each sample pool
+* `--error-correct-cell` - instructs the program to correct any single basepair mismatches in the cell ID identified in column 2 of the *whitlist.tsv file for each sample pool
 * `--filter-cell-barcode` - instructs the program to filter cell barcodes according to those provided in the *whitelist.tsv file
 * `--log` - specifies the file to output the umi_tools extraction logs